8 Best Renters Insurance Companies in Texas of 2026

 Another disaster that is common in Texas is wildfires.

 The standard renters policy covers losses due to fire, but only up to a specific limit.
-You’ll want to talk to an agent to determine how much coverage you need to cover your personal items fully.
+You’ll want to talk to an agent to determine how much coverage you need to cover your items fully.

 What is the Average Cost of Renters Insurance in Texas?